 Electric propulsion for boats has again started to appear on lakes, waterways, and oceans and the numbers are rapidly increasing.
 Presently these are mainly small low voltage systems for slow displacement hulls.

 Evoy will move electric propulsion into faster planing hull boats.
-The range is still lower than for comparable ICE installations, but will be sufficient for most.
+The range is still lower than for comparable ICE installations, but will be sufficient for many.

 Users will enjoy voyages without noise, smell, pollution and breakdowns.
 The significantly lower maintenance and usage cost will give the owners peace of mind to use thir boats like they should – every day.